 This book brings up questions of identity and cultural values.
 I wondered what I would have done if I was one of the players in the story.
 How have I , inadvertently disrespected the cultural norms of another person or group?
 This should be a must-read for anyone working with diverse populations or in a culture other than their own.
 This book never suggests that we will be perfect interpreters of other cultures, but the underlying message is one of effort.
 Health care providers should put in an effort to understand the lived experience of their patients and should understand their understanding of disease.

 For those of you who have read the book–an update from the New York Times is here.

 I read The Invisible Cure, by Helen Epstein, at least ten years ago when I was on a particularly fevered quest to learn as much as I could about HIV.
 I was so impressed by her work that I later went to a talk that she gave about her work.

 Epstein moved to Uganda in 1993 to work on an HIV vaccine.
 She worked across sectors, with politicians, activists, researchers, doctors, economists, and so on.

 She challenged the prevailing orthodoxy and the struggled to understand how politics and greed can infect and corrupt even the most honorably motivated humanitarian projects.
-For me, I am always impressed by stories, like those told in The Invisible Cure, about the power and potential of grassroots community organizing as the most effective solution to community problems.
+For me, stories like those told in The Invisible Cure about the power and potential of grassroots community organizing as the most effective solution to community problems always amaze me.
 She offers insight into the thoughts of the Ugandans with whom she is working: